But it was another Pirate-turned-Giant who had the highlight of the night -- and maybe the year.

 Klesko added with a sly grin, "Dave Roberts' knee better start feeling better."

-In a perfect world, every young player the Giants audition -- and there figure to be several over the next five weeks -- would
+In a perfect world, every young player the Giants audition -- and there figure to be several over the next five weeks -- would seize the chance like Davis has done since the Giants acquired him in the July 31 deal that sent Matt Morris to Pittsburgh.

 "That guy, he's playing inspiring baseball," Giants manager Bruce Bochy said.
 "That's what you want to see from young kids.
 He has an opportunity and he's taking advantage."